aimms/how-to/Articles/332/332- Formulation CVRP.rst

 .. math:: \sum_{i = 1}^{n}{\sum_{j = 2}^{n}{q_{j} x_{ijk}}} \leq Q \qquad \forall k \in \{1,...,p\}
 .. math:: x_{ijk} \in \{0,1\} \qquad \forall k \in \{1,...,p\},\enspace i,j \in \{1,...,n\}, \enspace i \neq j

-* The constraints (1) ensure that every node is entered once.
-The constraints (3) denote that every node is entered and left by the same vehicle, the same amount of times.
+* The first constraint ensures that every node is entered once.
+The third constraint denote that every node is entered and left by the same vehicle, the same amount of times.
 So if every node is entered once, it is also left once.
-* The constraints (2) denote that the depot is left once by vehicle k.
-In combination with constraints (3) it is made sure that the depot is also entered once by vehicle k.
+* The second constraint denotes that the depot is left once by vehicle k.
+In combination with the third constraint it is made sure that the depot is also entered once by vehicle k.

 All these constraints are formulated in the ``Common Constraints and Variables`` section in the CVRP Library.